 Perhaps the choice of the Adler typewriter has to do with Adler meaning eagle in German.
 After all, previous to this we have the Stovington bird on Jack's t-shirt.

 Some view the discontinuities and implausibilities of the Overlook as being explained by our witnessing the visions of Jack the writer as he composes his book, we're viewing his fictional scenario.
 Perhaps that's so.
-The bird on the typewriter could represent his bird's eye view as the composer.
+The bird on the typewriter could represent his bird's eye view as the writer.

 In A Clockwork Orange, the typewriter of Alexander, the writer, also changes color.
 It is bright red when Alex invades his home with the droogs, and we later see that Alex has a small typewriter of the same color.
 After Alex's programming, when he accidentally finds his way again to the home of Alexander, we see Alexander at the typewriter again but this time it is gray.
 One supposes that the typewriter had been broken during the home invasion when Alex first danced upon his desk then overturned it and his bookshelves.